 Read more

 Snowshoe Rating CheakamusCheakamus River is a beautiful, crashing, turquoise coloured river that flows from Cheakamus Lake, through Whistler Interpretive Forest at Cheakamus Crossing, then down past Brandywine Falls to Daisy Lake.
-Also a popular kayaking route, the main attraction to Cheakamus River is the wonderful and quite extensive network of hiking and biking trails that run along either side of it.
-The Riverside trail and the Farside trail run on either side of Cheakamus River and connect at both ends by bridges.
+Also a popular kayaking route, the main attraction to Cheakamus River is the wonderful and quite extensive network of trails that run along either side of it.
+The Riverside trail and the Farside trail hug both sided of Cheakamus River and connect at both ends by bridges.

 Read more